fastlane/docs/docs/actions.md

 ----|------------
   `workspace` | Path the workspace file
   `project` | Path the project file
+  `xcargs` | Pass additional arguments to xcodebuild for the test phase.
+Be sure to quote the setting names and values e.g. OTHER_LDFLAGS="-ObjC -lstdc++"
   `devices` | A list of devices you want to take the screenshots from `languages` | A list of languages which should be used `launch_arguments` | A list of launch arguments which should be used